ilhangrn/tennisBallMachine/README.md

-### TR
-Top makinesi ile ilgili bulduğum kaynaklar ve yaptığım çalışmaları buraya ekleyeceğim.

-### ENG
-I will add documents i found and work i did for this project.
+I will add the documents I found and the work I did for this project.